Vardhineedi/M1_movie_ticket_booking/DAY3.md

 ## 1.Kernel Panic

 * This a situation wherein the system enters into dead state due to the severity of the crash.
 Technically speaking, a panic is a subset of the oops (i.e., the more     serious of the oopses).

-* After running the qemu you can see the kernel panic
+* After running the qemu you can see the kernel panic.

-* As shown in the below screenshot
+* As shown in the below screenshot.

 ## 2.Aiee